brevzin/cpp_proposals/3381_reflection_syntax/reflection-syntax.md

 In all cases, the operation being performed is to get the size of the type (`sizeof` or `size_of`), the alignment of the type (`alignof` or `align_of`), or to check whether the expression is noexcept (`noexcept` or `is_noexcept`, noting that we don't have expression reflection yet — but when we do it'll look like this) and the operand is the type (`T`) or expression (`E`).
 Getting the reflection of the type/expression is *not* an important operation here.
 Making it stand out more does not have value.
 It would hide the actual operation.

-The same is true for all operations that might want to perform.
+The same is true for all operations that we might want to perform.
 Consider wanting to iterate over the numerators of `Color`:

 ::: std
 ```cpp